buuug7/notes/road-map/frontend/css/css-basic.md

 The `blockquote` element will have a line height of `27px`.

+---

 ### CSS font shorhand

-a shortcut for several font properties
-it groups with this particular order:
+a shortcut for several font properties, it groups with this particular order:

 - `font-style`
 - `font-variant`